gauripatil2223/CafePOS/README.md

 # CafePOS
 This is the Point of Sales System for Cafes and Restuarents.
 This is built for learning purpose

-Technology : Java , JavaFX, MySQL
+Technology : Java , JavaFX, MySQL , JDBC